teambit/bit/docs/getting-started.md

 `bit remote add file://</path/to/scope> --global`

-You can check your registered remotes with the `bit remote` command.s
+You can check your registered remotes with the `bit remote` command.

 -------------------------------------------------------------------